xiongyu0523/azure-sphere-combo-cifar10/README.md

 ﻿# Azure Sphere Cifar-10 demo

-This project include two partner projects targeting Cortex-A7 HL core and Cortex-M4 RT core.
+This project include two partner projects running on Cortex-A7 HL core and Cortex-M4 RT core.
 The HL app capture image from [ArduCAM mini 2MP PLUS](https://www.arducam.com/docs/spi-cameras-for-arduino/hardware/arducam-shield-mini-2mp-plus/) and preview on 2.8 TFT [ER-TFTM028-4](https://www.buydisplay.com/default/2-8-inch-tft-touch-shield-for-arduino-w-capacitive-touch-screen-module).
 It then resizes the image to 32x32x3 tensor and send to RT app.
 The RT app waits for image data from HL app and run cifar-10 CMSIS-NN inference to recognize an ojbect and report result back to HL app.
 The model and code is extract from [ML-examples](https://github.com/ARM-software/ML-examples) Finally, a classification result will be displayed on the screen together with current preview images.

 ## Note